dh-giang-vu/LO/GDD.md

 The final stage of the "Thorns" obstacle, falling apart and allowing the player to pass through it.
 </div>

+- **Ghost**: When the player's sanity go down to a certain ratio, the ghosts will spawn on the map.
+When the player is near the ghost, their sanity will reduce in a faster rate, so do not go near them, they will be gone eventually.

 ### Craftables and Interactables

-- **Interactables**: Interactables are visible objects on the map, which the player can interact with by LEFT CLICKING, these Interactables will block the player's path<br>
+- **Interactables**: Interactables are visible objects on the map, which the player can interact with by pressing E, these Interactables will block the player's path<br>

   - **Tree**: Trees spawn at random rates around the map in random areas.
 Interacting with one will trigger a chopping animation, once the animation ends, the tree will fade away and the player will gain _WOOD_ and _FIBER_.<br>